 Health agencies recommend wearing face coverings or masks to protect yourself and others from getting sick.

 It is suggested to stay at least 6 feet away from people who may be sick.
-As much as possible, try to stay clear of people who are coughing and sneezing, especially in public areas.
+As much as possible, try to keep clear of people coughing and sneezing, especially in public areas.

 This is incredibly important to help reduce the spread of illness.
 Practice “social isolation” in the meantime.
 It will help you avoid being exposed.